 TECOM Investments, its officers, directors, employees, affiliates and any person who serves at its request (the "Indemnified Parties") benefit from an indemnity under the TECOM PMLA.
 The Indemnified Parties will not be liable to the Fund for any mistake in judgment, act or omission made, or losses caused due to mistakes, action, inaction or the negligence of its agents selected or instructed in good faith in the absence of fraud, wilful misconduct or gross negligence.
-A further indemnified and held harmless against any and all claims, demands, liabilities, losses, damages, costs, charges, expenses, actions and proceedings arising directly or indirectly out of or in connection with the TECOM PMLA or the PMLA Assignment.
+A further indemnity is provided in the PMLA Assignment, whereby TECOM Investments, its officers and employees are indemnified and held harmless against any and all claims, demands, liabilities, losses, damages, costs, charges, expenses, actions and proceedings arising directly or indirectly out of or in connection with the TECOM PMLA or the PMLA Assignment.